jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 ```

 Attempting to optimize the design (```loop_var```) in the example above reveals the issues created by variable loop bounds.
 The first issue with variable loop bounds is that they prevent Vitis HLS from determining the latency of the loop.
-Vitis HLS can determine the latency to complete one iteration of the loop, but because it cannot statically determine the exact variable ```width```, it does not know how many iterations are performed and thus cannot report the loop latency (the number of cycles to completely execute all iterations of the loop).
+Vitis HLS can determine the latency to complete one iteration of the loop.
+Still, because it cannot statically determine the exact variable ```width```, it does not know how many iterations are performed and thus cannot report the loop latency (the number of cycles to execute all iterations of the loop completely).

 <div align=center><img src="Images/16/13.png" alt="drawing" width="800"/></div>